-Al takes over the workforce Now imagine it's 2033 and artificial intelligence goes beyond augmenting and expanding what we can do, and instead starts cutting humans out of the workflow entirely.
+Now imagine it's 2033 and artificial intelligence goes beyond augmenting and expanding what we can do, and instead starts cutting humans out of the workflow entirely.
 People look back on the actors and writers strikes of 2023 that demanded Al protections and realize: They had a good point.
 Early on, some experts and pundits suggested that AI would lead to a short-term job apocalypse, especially among white collar knowledge-sector jobs.
 Some futurists thought the answer would inevitably be Universal Basic Income (UBI), the idea that everyone essentially gets a base salary from the government or some other entity, which they can supplement.
 In this future, one person plus AI can do the job of four people, or at least the bosses think so.
 As the knowledge sector loses jobs the service sector that supports it will also take a hit.
 New jobs and professions that are an outcome of an AI economy don't sprout up as quickly as old professions are replaced.
 We find that we can't reskill fast enough.
 Political brinkmanship in Washington continues to thwart any useful solutions or regulation.
 It's hard to imagine UBI coming into play without some serious upheaval.
 Changing job dynamics exacerbate the gender dynamics that were in flux in the early part of the century as a growing share of young men feel threatened by all the disruption.
 Loss of trust in AI spills over from the workplace into further growing distrust of AI in all spheres, making progress fraught.
-Future Jobs to Be Done lpsos spins the traditional "Jobs to Be Done" framework forward with future Jobs to Be Done (fJTBD).
+Future Jobs to Be Done Ipsos spins the traditional "Jobs to Be Done" framework forward with future Jobs to Be Done (fJTBD).
 This builds on the theory that people buy products and services to fulfill certain needs or accomplish specific tasks.
 For example, we don't buy a taxi ride; we hire one to get us where we want to go.
 We don't buy body wash; we hire it to bathe and smell good.
 To bring these jobs to be done into the future, we envision powerful and plausible scenarios through strategic foresight.
 While many needs are enduring and do not change over time, the context of a job will change along with the potential solutions and alternatives.
 These scenarios help us define the circumstances in which we may find ourselves, such as our employers encouraging us to use generative artificial intelligence tools in our daily work.
 We use fJTBD to tie these scenarios to actions that organizations can take to help people meet future needs.
 While it's typical in foresight to create fJTBD clusters, we're sharing one scenario here as an example.
 Trevor Sudano is a trends and foresight lead at Ipsos Strategy3.

-Help me protect my skillset from the advancement of Al In a world where humans have to compete with Al, the skills we use to differentiate ourselves and the opportunities available to us, will be different.
+Help me protect my skillset from the advancement of Al In a world where humans have to compete with AI, the skills we use to differentiate ourselves and the opportunities available to us, will be different.
 Potential fJTBD:

 - Help me understand which human skills are in the highest demand - Help me learn new skills and advance my credentials - Help me identify job opportunities for humanbased intelligence Imagine a world where ... online courses are focused on skills that are most likely to land you in a job where AI has begun to take over some of the tasks.
-Future optimism gaps People have high hopes that Al will make their lives better and safer.
-Yet we're less optimistic that will happen.
-When it comes to work, 80% of people want AI to make jobs easier.
-Yet 61% expect AI to replace some workers.
-On the subject of AI, people overwhelmingly agree that they want it to be a solution for better work and life and creativity.
-But they're far less sure of who should regulate it, between its builders and government.
+Future optimism gaps People largely agree on how they want their Al future to look.
+However, they also agree that we won't get there.